You are here: HomeAbout UsGovernance Policy › Modern Slavery Statement

 Modern Slavery Statement

 The Salvation Army, as both a church and a charity, has a long history in speaking about justice, compassion and other issues that support the welfare of others.
-Through direct services, raising awareness, education and community support we are responding to modern slavery in Australia.
+We are continuing to progress on our journey in responding to the complex issue of modern slavery, as we live our vision of seeing lives transformed with the love of Jesus.

 • The Facebook logo